Gudrun Lock: The Nature of Shoreham Yards

 The Nature of Shoreham Yards is an installation envisioned by artist Gudrun Lock featuring the in-process work, research, and explorations of a motley collective of thinkers and makers.
 The focus of these efforts are the buffers of an active 230-acre train and trucking facility in Northeast Minneapolis, called Shoreham Yards.
 Both polluted and full of life, the buffers interface in dynamic ways with the neighborhoods surrounding them, and are potent sites of potential transformation.

-Current collaborators include bird specialist Dave Zumeta, arborist Chad Giblin, professor of Anthropology at U of M Stuart McLean, multimedia artist Jeffrey Skemp, artist/designer Janet Lobberecht, musician Stefon Alexander, writer Miranda Trimmier, community activist Jewell Arcoren, artist Hallie Bahn, Naturalist Greg Feinberg, and others.
+Current collaborators include bird specialist Dave Zumeta, arborist Chad Giblin, professor of Anthropology at U of M Stuart McLean, multimedia artist Jeffrey Skemp, artist/designer Janet Lobberecht, musician Stefon Alexander, writer Miranda Trimmier, community activist Jewell Arcoren, artist Hallie Bahn, Naturalist Greg Feinberg, artist/educator LESLIE GRANT, multimedia and performance artist Maxwell Collyard, and others.
 Students from the Arts Entrepreneurship Department at MCAD, including Justin Lees, Zamira Mendoza, Lux Fabre, and Annalise Corcoran, helped to produce content for this installation.
 Students from the WAM Collective will be involved during the spring semester.

 Gudrun Lock has worked with sculpture, video, performance, painting, and collaborative public engaged art.
 In 2019 and 2020 she received grants from the University of Minnesota’s Institute on the Environment and in 2021 from their Institute for Advanced Study in order to engage human and other-than-human partners in a long-term project focused on revitalizing the buffers of active rail land.
 She has shown in galleries in the US and Canada, and has installed projects in foreclosed homes, empty storefronts, the Atlantic Ocean, and a hole in her backyard.